Ada-Developers-Academy/ada-build/lessons/08-programming-grammar/notes/commands.md

 `x *= y`	assigns the value of `x * y` to the variable `x`
 `x %= y`	assigns the value of `x % y` to the variable `x`

-Variable Assignment is different that a Math Class Assignment!
+Variable Assignment is different than a Math Class Assignment!
 Note that the left hand side of an assignment statement cannot have a literal.
 Assignment statements can only be used to change variables.
 In this way, assignment statements are backwards from the way you may remember learning them in your math classes.

 **Valid**: